-Mechanical aeration is the best option for management of thatch.
-Thatch is a layer of dead and living plant tissue lying between the grass and the root system, and the soil below.
-Thatch accumulation blocks air, water and nutrients from seeping down into the root system.
-A thick layer of thatch also decreases the lawns response to fertilizer, as well as promotes disease and insect infestation in the lawn.
+Mechanical aeration is the best option for the management of thatch.
+Thatch is a layer of dead and living plant tissue lying between the grass and the root system and the soil below.
+Thatch accumulation blocks air, water, and nutrients from seeping into the root system.
+A thick layer of thatch also decreases the lawn’s response to fertilizer and promotes disease and insect infestation in the lawn.
 The formation of thatch over time is inevitable.
-Be sure to rake leaves in the fall to prevent further thatch build up, and again in the spring.
+Be sure to rake leaves in the fall to prevent further thatch build-up and again in the spring.

 Caring for New Seed:

 - Water 10 min. per zone, 2X per day.

 - Do not allow the soil to dry while the seed is germinating.

 - Do not overwater during the 3-week germination period.
 This wastes water and creates unfavorable soil conditions.